inbo/vespa-db/README.md

 This command imports provinces into the database

 #### assign_provinces_to_municipalities Command

 Fills in the province field for each municipality

+#### load_waarnemingen_observations

+This command is a helper command to load in observations from waarnemingen.
+It will ask for the total of weeks back you want to import the observations.

 ## Cronjobs